ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 | 60 | 100 Mbps | 10 Gbps |
 | 62 | 126 Mbps | 12.6 Gbps |
 | 63 | No limit | No limit |

-All other values follow the logarithmic formula for each version.
-The overlapping ranges allow for finer granularity in the commonly used range of 10-100 Mbps.

 ## Endpoint Processing of TRONE Packets